MRxTIGERRICE/Frontend_for_Web_Tracker/README.md

 so, u can access it using my render credentials
 # email:2110080039@klh.edu.in
 # pwrd:Vikas@123

+## Imporvements

+ To implement retrieve functionalities from the databse to the current app for hot-swapping user profiles and retrieving the correct user data as app now is storing a physical copy of the data on the browser and retreiving from there.

 ## Additional Notes
 I haveily took an exisiting application's front end which helped me focus on the backend more because i didnt know ruby at all..so learning ruby was a fun experience for me in this overall assignment.